 To avoid these risks HR professionals should use structured interview techniques in HRM that cover both hard and soft skills.
-These will help uncover behavioral issues that may not be obvious.
-Sending clear Interview Call Letters and Interview Reminder Letters will also set the right expectations for the candidates so the interview process will run smoothly and everyone is prepared for the conversation ahead.
+These will assist in identifying hidden behavioral issues and spotting interview red flags such as inconsistent answers, lack of preparation, or poor interpersonal skills.
+To ensure that the interview process runs smoothly and that everyone is prepared, clear Interview Call Letters and Interview Reminder Letters should be sent to candidates for the conversation ahead.

 1. Unprepared